-The fundraising goal for the March 2019 trip is $24,000.
-This covers the cost of every student and staff member attending.
+The fundraising goal for the annual trip covers the cost of every student and staff member attending.
 Fundraisers include: Pizza Ranch Community Impact nights, community presentations, cemetery tours, sponsored meals, Fareway meat bundle sales, and general donations.
+For more information on opportunities to support the annual trip, email firstname.lastname@example.org.
 Please considering donating to the Capstone Program.

 Putting it Together